brands-d/blentom/README.md

 # Blentom

 Blentom is a Blender addon to allow for simple import, scene setup and rendering of files common in the electronic structure simulation community.
 Currently it supports molecule-like atomic structures in all ASE supported files (e.g. `.cube`, `POSCAR`, `.xyz`, `.pdb`, etc.).
-Furthermore wavefunction densities can additionally be loaded from `.cube` files.
+Furthermore wavefunction densities can additionally be loaded from `.cube` files and charge densities from `CHGCAR` files.

 ## Installation